nileshchakraborty/flash-card-study-helper-ai/PROJECT_STATUS.md

 4. **Quiz Model**: Fixed answers property and topic handling
 5. **Quiz Results**: Improved results UI with proper styling
 6. **Quiz Navigation**: Fixed tab switching to quiz tab
+7. **Runtime Preference & Fallback**: Quiz generation now honors user-selected runtime (Ollama or WebLLM) from Settings; falls back to the alternate runtime, then a local quiz builder to avoid 500s when an LLM is down.

 ## ⚠️ Areas That May Need Attention